Back to Writing

 • What were the trade-offs?

-It saves and indexes every AI conversation by project.
-My daily Claude sessions become searchable history.
+SpecStory saves and indexes my AI conversations by project.
+My daily Claude sessions become a searchable history.

 Three Ways I Query My History

-I use it daily.
-Not for storage.
-For retrieval.
+I use it daily for retrieval, not storage.

-1. Search: Find every mention of a library or bug.
-Here I'm searching for "TipTap."
+2. Search.
+I find mentions of a library or bug.
+Here I search for "TipTap."

 The "Why" Behind the Code

-One app embeds a complex React editor (TipTap) inside a Python/HTMX app, which looks messy.
-A new developer would ask what I ask six months later:
+One of our apps embeds a React editor (TipTap) inside a Python/HTMX app.
+It’s messy.
+A new developer asks what I'll ask in six months.

-"Why is this complex React component inside the main repo?
+"Why is this React component in the main repo?
 Why wasn't it extracted into its own module?"

 Code shows what.
 It rarely shows why.

-My agent can search SpecStory, so I asked:
+My agent can search SpecStory, so I asked it.

-"Why is tip-tap editor in the repo instead of broken out into its own module?"
+"Why is the TipTap editor in the repo instead of its own module?"

-It searched old sessions and found context I'd forgotten:
+The agent searched old sessions and found context I had forgotten.

-• Pending Upgrade: We're waiting for TipTap V3 before refactoring.
+• We are waiting for TipTap V3 to refactor.

-• "Good Enough" Architecture: The current "React island" approach is fine.
+• The current "React island" works well enough.

-It also told me what we did instead: we refactored the monolithic file in place to make it more maintainable.
+It also showed what we did instead.
+We refactored the monolithic file in place.

 2. We deliberately chose to keep it coupled.

-3. This part of the codebase is historically fragile.
+3. This part of the codebase is fragile.

-4. We planned a migration for the future (TipTap V3).
+4. We planned a future migration to TipTap V3.

 Turning Insight into Action

-The analysis also found a missed opportunity: extract just the Markdown converter.
+The analysis found a missed opportunity.
+We could extract the Markdown converter.

-The agent flagged this component as a good candidate for extraction at the time, but the conversation moved on without a decision.
+My agent had flagged this component for extraction, but the conversation moved on.

-I wanted to raise this with the team, so I asked the agent for a proposal summarizing pros, cons, and reasoning.
+I wanted to propose this to my team.
+I asked the agent to summarize the pros, cons, and reasoning.
+It produced a one-page summary.

 • What: A utility to convert TipTap HTML to Markdown.